Coffee industry in Latin America – statistics & facts

 Brazil: the undisputed leader

 Brazil is by far the largest global producer of coffee, with more than double the production of runner-up Vietnam.
-Throughout the years, Brazilian coffee production has remained relatively stable, with an annual output of more than 2.5 million metric tons.
-The crop represented more than six percent of the agricultural production value in the country in 2018.
-And despite the focus on foreign trade, which makes Brazil the largest coffee exporter in the world - with exports amounting to nearly four billion U.S. dollars - the country’s consumption has also been continuously increasing in the past years.
+Throughout the years, Brazilian coffee production has remained relatively stable.
+Despite the biennial effect in harvest, in which production yields are very high one year, and comparably low in the following, the country's output has consistently remained above 40 million 60-kilograms bags per year since the beginning of the decade.
+And despite the focus on foreign trade, which makes Brazil the largest coffee exporter in the world, the country’s consumption has also been continuously increasing in the past years.

-Colombia, in turn, has seen a strong increase in production in recent years, with the annual coffee output nearly doubling between 2012 and 2015.
-This has consolidated the nation as the second largest producer in the region.
-In terms of consumption, although figures have been annually increasing, it added up to less than two million bags in the 2018/19 marketing year, approximately 15 percent of the national production.
-Roasted ground coffee was preferred by Colombians over soluble coffee, representing three quarters of the consumption volume.
+Colombia, on the other hand, has seen a strong increase in production in recent years, with the annual coffee output nearly doubling between 2012 and 2015.
+This has consolidated the nation as the second largest coffee producer in the Latin American region.
+In terms of consumption, although still shy in comparison to production, figures have been annually increasing.
+Consumption was forecast at some two million bags in the 2019/20 marketing year, approximately 15 percent of the national production.
+Roasted ground coffee was preferred by Colombians over soluble coffee, representing around three quarters of the consumption volume.

 Similarly, Honduras has shown a rapid increase in green coffee production since 2016, reaching in recent years an output comparable to that of Ethiopia.
 Regardless of their considerably smaller land area, Honduras and other Central American countries, such as Guatemala, Nicaragua, Costa Rica, and El Salvador stand out as leading producers in Latin America.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.